karelz/karelz.github.io/_includes/about.md

 * I appreciate freedom at work.
 Freedom (to certain point) to choose what to do and how to do things.
 I will voice my opinion when I disagree (sometimes I may push more than I should when I strongly disagree), but at the end of the day I respect chain of command.
 Anything else would be chaos.
 * I want to grow, become better and more efficient at things I am doing.
 I appreciate any feedback from any source, it helps me discover blind spots and alternative view points.
 I am not career obsessed.
 I want to be better and more efficient to take on other challenges.
 * I am interested in other people's stories, experiences, past mistakes and lessons learned.
 I can often learn from them instead of doing similar mistakes myself.
 I am more than happy to share same things with others.
+* I am inefficient at doing code reviews.
+It takes me 2x-4x more time and energy than anyone else.
+When I do them, I need to understand everything perfectly, before I "approve" (kind of OCD).
+Therefore I stay away from code reviews if I can, doing team-wide efficiency on the team - I let others who do them "faster & better" do them.
 * I also like beer and I am happy to discuss anything over a glass or a pitcher :).